nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

 "librenms_network_driver_map": {"fortios": ""},
 ```

-### Migration sequence
+### Enabling consolidated platforms

-Each step is independently reversible up to step 5.
+Each step is independently reversible up to step 4.

-1. Upgrade.
-The setting defaults to `false`, so nothing changes.
-Newly created Platforms start
-   getting a valid `network_driver`.
-2. Run the **LibreNMS Platform Consolidation** job in dry-run with repair only, to see the
+1. Run the **LibreNMS Platform Consolidation** job in dry-run with repair only, to see the
    landscape.
 The CSV it attaches lists every platform, its current driver and its intended driver.
-3. Optionally run the repair phase for real.
+2. Optionally run the repair phase for real.
 This sets correct drivers on existing FQCN-named rows,
-   changes no names and moves no devices, and fixes Golden Config immediately.
-Safe with
+   changes no names and moves no devices.
+Safe with `librenms_consolidated_platforms` still `false`.
-   `librenms_consolidated_platforms` still `false`.
-Enable **Repair manufacturers** in the same run
+   Enable **Repair manufacturers** in the same run to fold OS-named Manufacturers such as `panos`
-   to fold OS-named Manufacturers such as `panos` back onto `Palo Alto`.
+   back onto `Palo Alto`.
-4. Set `librenms_consolidated_platforms = True` and run **LibreNMS to Nautobot** in dry-run.
+3. Set `librenms_consolidated_platforms = True` and run **LibreNMS to Nautobot** in dry-run.
 The
    diff lists exactly which devices change platform.
-Legacy rows are adopted in place, so the only
+Existing rows are adopted in place, so the
-   entries should be the IOS/IOS-XE split and any hand-named platforms.
+   only entries should be the IOS/IOS-XE split and any hand-named platforms.
-5. Run the sync for real.
+4. Run the sync for real.
-6. Optionally run the consolidation job with `rename_legacy_platforms` and `merge_duplicates` to
+5. Optionally run the consolidation job with `rename_legacy_platforms` and `merge_duplicates` to
    converge names on device-onboarding's.

 ### Platform Consolidation job